Skip to main content

 DEVICE=gpu # GPU inference (SGLang, vLLM, Transformers)

+When building via docker compose, the compose file maps the MODEL_DEVICE and MODEL_BUILD_MODE environment variables onto the DEVICE and BUILD_MODE Dockerfile build args.
 The cpu profile defaults to minimal; the gpu profile defaults to full.
-Override per environment via MODEL_BUILD_MODE.
+Override per environment via MODEL_BUILD_MODE (compose) or --build-arg BUILD_MODE=... (direct docker build).

 Active model config selection